wp-plugins/miniposts/readme.txt

 **<code>get_mini_posts($format = null, $limit = null)</code>** - This function displays the existing miniposts.
 If either of the arguments are specified as non-null then the display is changed.
 The *$format* variable is used to specify a format, over-riding the values specified on the Options page.

+== Changelog ==

+= 0.6.12 =
+* Fixed permissions check in post save.
+Non-admin users should now be able to create miniposts (thanks for finding this one, [http://www.theblackrepublican.net/](Chris)).

+= 0.6.11 =
+* Added styling on the comment count.
+Allows [http://wordpress.org/support/topic/230058?replies=15](arbitrary text to be shown for the zeroeth comment link).
+Added at the request of [http://wordpress.org/support/profile/1524092](Lovelidicious).